Spy ship: Soviet AGI trawlers

 As the United States Navy began deploying ballistic missile submarines in 1960, the Soviet Union attempted to obtain more information about the capabilities of the UGM-27 Polaris missile and the locations of the submarines capable of launching them.
 While the Soviet Navy requested more sophisticated ships, they were allocated trawlers (called tra-ou-lery) from the fishing fleet equipped with more sophisticated sensors and communication equipment.
 Very capable crews were assigned to these trawlers of unremarkable appearance.
 They were assigned to patrol stations off United States naval bases to photograph and report arrival and departure of United States warships and auxiliaries.
 Other trawlers of similar appearance would patrol weapons firing ranges used by the United States Navy to observe practice firings of modern weapons and record the acoustic and/or electromagnetic signature of the sonar, search radar, fire-control radar, guidance, and/or command electronics of each weapons system.
-The United States Navy officially designated these trawlers as Auxiliary, General Intelligence or AGI, and they were informally known as "tattletales".
+The United States Navy officially designated these trawlers as Auxiliary, General Intelligence (AGI), and they were informally known as "tattletales".